Topps Baseball Card Of The Day, November 2014

 In 2014, a 50-year-old Clark deposited a home run into McCovey Cove at AT&T Park.

-Will Clark debuted in 1986 Topps Traded, then was featured in every Topps set from 1987-2001—he's one of the few post-millenium retirees to receive a final Topps card with full career stats.
+Will Clark debuted in 1986 Topps Traded, then was featured in every Topps set from 1987-2001—he's one of the few post-millennium retirees to receive a Topps sunset card.
+(Clark also appears in 1994, 1999 and 2000 Topps Traded.)

 CATEGORIES: 1990 Topps, San Francisco Giants